matthewslouismarie/lmp/README.md

 If you want to be able to play directly at your map after the build was finished, specify your game or mod folder in ``copyAfterBuild``.

-    "copyAfterBuild": {1
+    "copyAfterBuild": {
+        // …
         "destinationFolderPath": "C:/Program Files (x86)/Steam/steamapps/common/Sven Co-op/svencoop_addon"
     },

 ### Removing dev entities

-If you want to automatically disable any multi_manager "mm_devmapstart" that you would use only for dev builds, set this ``removeDevEntities`` to true.
+If you want to automatically disable any multi_manager named "mm_devmapstart" that you would use only for dev builds, set ``removeDevEntities`` to true.

 ### MESS templating engine